Tamil Nadu: Spice factory catches fire, losses of Rs 5 crore reported

 Theni (Tamil Nadu) [India], October 14 (ANI): A major fire was reported on Monday morning in the district in a spice factory at Kodangipatti in which raw materials worth Rs 5 crore were destroyed.

 The cause of the fire was attributed to a power outage at about 8 am in the morning.
-All fire trucks in Theni district were used to fight the fire.
-The fire was put out at 2.30 pm in the afternoon.
+All fire trucks in Theni district are being used to fight the fire.
+The fire in one section of the factory was put out at 2.30 pm in the afternoon.

+One part of the factory is still burning and efforts are on to douse it.

 District Collector Pallavi Baldev visited the scene of conflagration earlier.